RazerMS/SDK-RazerMS_Node_JS/README.md

 3. npm install request
 4. npm install express
 5. npm install body-parser
-6. MOLPay Development or Production ID.
+6. RazerMS Development or Production ID.
-7. MOLPay General API.
+7. RazerMS General API.

 For ease of use, a demo version has been uploaded along with a sample html file and all required node modules in a zip file.
 If there is any trouble in using the uploaded package modules, the packages can be easily installed on windows via npm install <packagename>